-The form of the Yee lattice in 3d is shown in the illustration above for a single cubic grid voxel ().
-The basic idea is that the three components of E are stored for the edges of the cube in the corresponding directions, while the components of H are stored for the faces of the cube.
+The form of the Yee lattice in 3d is shown in the schematic above for a single cubic grid voxel with dimensions .
+The three components of are stored on the edges of the cube in the corresponding directions, while the components of are stored on the cube faces.

 More precisely, let a coordinate in the grid correspond to:

-In two dimensions, the idea is similar except that we set .
-The 2d Yee lattice for the P-polarization (E in the xy plane and H in the z direction) is shown in the figure below.
+In two dimensions, the arrangement is similar except that we set .
+The 2d Yee lattice for the -polarization ( in the plane and in the direction) is shown in the figure below.

-The consequence of the Yee lattice is that, whenever you need to compare or combine different field components, e.g. to find the energy density or the flux , then the components need to be interpolated to some common point in order to remain second-order accurate.
-Meep automatically does this interpolation for you wherever necessary — in particular, whenever you compute energy density or flux, or whenever you output a field to a file, it is stored for the locations : the centers of each grid voxel.
+The consequence of the Yee lattice is that, whenever you need to access field components, e.g. to find the energy density or the flux , then the components need to be interpolated to some common point in order to remain second-order accurate.
+Meep automatically does this interpolation for you wherever necessary — in particular, whenever you compute energy density or Poynting flux, or whenever you output a field to a file, it is stored at the centers of each grid voxel: .

 In a Meep simulation, the coordinates of the Yee lattice can be obtained using a field function.